Skip advert

 Is the Tesla Model Y a good car?

-It’s not hard to see why the Tesla Model Y is such a roaring success worldwide.
-It’s a car which has become standard-setting family transport; not only does it put a huge tick in the safety and practicality boxes, but it also manages to offer a level of badge appeal that, for a surprisingly modest price, makes for quite an irresistible combination for many.
+The Tesla Model Y continues to be a roaring success worldwide.
+It’s a car that has become almost the default all-electric family transport; not only does it put a huge tick in the safety and practicality boxes, but it also manages to offer a level of badge appeal that, for a surprisingly modest price, makes for quite an irresistible combination for many.

 Advertisement - Article continues below

-There are flaws to be uncovered here, but regular improvements – including to a powertrain range that has always led the class – means that few alternatives can return the degree of all-round appeal that’s on show.
+There are some flaws, but regular improvements – including to a powertrain range that has always been at the forefront of the class – means that few alternatives can return the degree of all-round appeal that’s on show.
+Plus, you’ll be able to get your hands on the new, facelifted model soon, with an improved recipe that includes revisions inside and out.

 Key specs